creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-23-I-MedSAMImplicitMedicalImageSegmentationWithSegmentAnything.md

 # Introduction

-Sandard segmentation methods (nnUNet, Transformers and more recently SAM) achieve effective results for this task but their discrete nature can lead to challenges.
+Standard segmentation methods (nnUNet, Transformers and more recently SAM) achieve effective results for this task but their discrete nature can lead to challenges.
 They are notably limited in their spatial flexibility.

 Implicit Neural Representations (INRs) (or Neural Implicit Functions) are methods which learn a mapping from encoded image features and grid coordinates to the segmentation output.
 Those methods learn continuous representations and are therefore more flexible but they face challenges for domain transfer.

-The goal of I-MedSAM is to leverage benefits from SAM and INRs to improve generalization and boundary delineation.
+The goal of I-MedSAM is to leverage the benefits of SAM and INRs to improve generalization and boundary delineation.

 # Method